greglarious/EasyPAPR/README.md

 # Background
 The Covid-19 pandemic has spurred a great deal of creativity channeled into many projects.
 This project is aimed at being helpful in the intermediate to long-term timeframe.
 In between the immediate urgent need for homemade cloth masks and the eventual wave of professional medical products being available, I believe there is a need for a solution that is simple to build, effective, and made out of ordinary materials.
 The agenda at this time is to iterate on refining and measuring the design, not to "build N number of masks and rush them to X location for immediate use".

+# Call for help
+As this project progresses and multiple prototypes are built, the problem transitions from raw engineering to objective measurement and refinement.
+What I really need right now is good scientific advice in these areas:
+- How can the effectiveness of this design be safely tested? (see Testing Methodology below)
+- What other safety risks am I failing to consider?
+- How can this design be made more simple using less materials without losing effectiveness?

 # Design
 ## Questions and Assumptions: